Norway men's national handball team

-The Norway men's national handball team represents Norway at international handball competitions, and is governed by the Norges Håndballforbund (NHF).
-As of 2024, Norway has been in two finals and won three medals.
+The Norway men's national handball team represents Norway at international handball competitions, and is governed by Norges Håndballforbund (NHF).
+As of 2026, Norway has been in two finals and won three medals.
+The most successful era of men's Norwegian handball team was between 2015 and 2020, led by former coach Christian Berge and star player Sander Sagosen.
+In that period, they won two silver medals at the World Championship and played two semifinals of the European Championship winning one bronze medal.